vRP-framework/vRP/README.md

 With FiveM, `async` should always be called with the force parameter to true, it will ensure that the code will be executed in a new coroutine.

 `async` should be used when not already inside an async block and where functions that use an async returner are called.
-For example, a MySQL query, or something calling a MySQL query.
+Here is an non-exhaustive list:
+* a MySQL query
+* a Tunnel call
+* a Proxy call
+* something calling one of the previous elements

-The Tunnel will always create an async context, so you don't need one inside a registered API function.
+Tunnel and Proxy registered functions will always have an async context when executed remotely, you don't need to create one.

 Here is a list of cases where you should create an async context:
 * registered callbacks in other resources (items, menu choices, ...)